Bring Your Own Devices (BYOD) GUIDE

 At GEMS International School Al Khail (GIS), the Bring Your Own Device (BYOD) program begins from Grade 4.
 Here is some guidance on which device to purchase.
 Students are expected to bring their laptop to school, fully charged each day.

 Please note that you and your child will need to sign the GIS Acceptable Use Agreement prior to the device being registered to the GIS network.
 We have secure Wi-Fi coverage throughout the school.
 In addition, students are taught about digital citizenship and staying safe online.

 It is essential that students have a laptop rather than a tablet or iPad because a laptop is a more versatile tool that can do many more things than a tablet.
 In terms of brands and specifications, you can choose a Windows or Mac laptop.

-Mac or Windows - Which BYOD do I buy?
+Mac or Windows - Which device do I buy?

 This is a common question asked by many parents and is not a straightforward one to answer.

-In our experience with ICT support for children who brings their devices to school we need to look at the important factors that contribute to our recommendation.
+In our experience, with IT support for children who bring their devices to school, we need to look at the important factors that contribute to our recommendation.